 For example, if you lost income due to taking unpaid time off from work, or you paid private medical fees, you might be able to claim these back.
 Our team of expert advisors can tell you more if you get in touch.

-Call us on 0800 408 7825
+- Call 0800 408 7825

 Here are a few other guides.

 - Calling For A Trip, Fall Or Slip